10QueensRoad/10queensroad-staging/_posts/2013-11-15-achieve-usability-and-accessibility-with-angularjs-1.md

 Now whenever you add an `asterisk` element in your DOM structure, you will see a "\*" on the page.

-Check out [this plnkr](http://plnkr.co/edit/kIIBicQklGuZVDblkw0Z?p=preview) for a live demo of the example above.
+Look at [this plnkr](http://plnkr.co/edit/kIIBicQklGuZVDblkw0Z?p=preview) for a live demo of the example above.

 ### The `required` Directive